 Sanction Description Level 1:Demerit A single instance of this behaviour should result in the pupil being issued a demerit.
-This list is indicative rather than exhaustive: Failure to comply with a reasonable instruction.
-For example, not stopping when found running in the corridor.
-Use of inappropriate language not directed at an individual.
-Graffiti that does not result in permanent damage.
+This list is indicative rather than exhaustive:

-Breaking the school uniform policy (multiple examples of incorrect uniform at the same time should be given separate demerits i.e. a pupil has incorrect earrings and hair is down = two demerits).
-Disruption to learning More than 5 minutes late to a lesson.
-If more than one pupil is late, the lesson should begin/continue as planned but all late pupils are given a demerit.
-If all have been let out of a lesson late, it is up to the teacher who let them out late to follow up with an email.
-Lack of cooperation Inappropriate language Disrespecting the school environment (littering, graffiti etc.) Disruptive behaviour on the school site.
-If these behaviours are repeated, following staff member intervention, a Level 2: Lunchtime Detention should be issued.
-Level 2: A single instance of this behaviour should result in the pupil being issued a Lunchtime Lunchtime Detention.
-This list is indicative rather than exhaustive: detention Use of inappropriate language directed at a pupil or teacher.
-(30 minutes) Bullying or intimidating behaviour.
-Graffiti that results in permanent damage or financial cost.
-Serious disruptive behaviour.
+Level 2: Lunchtime detention (30 minutes) exhaustive: • Use of inappropriate language directed at a pupil or teacher. • Bullying or intimidating behaviour. • Graffiti that results in permanent damage or financial cost. • Serious disruptive behaviour.
 More serious misuse of iPad/technology Failure to correct semi-permanent uniform non-compliance, having been issued a 'Uniform Card' (see below) If a pupil is persistent in continuing this behaviour a Level 3: After School Detention should be issued.
-Level3: A single instance of this behaviour should result in the pupil being issued a Leadership Leadership After Detention.
-This list is indicative rather than exhaustive: School Detention Failure to attend a Head of Key Stage Detention (one hour) Failure to behave properly in a Head of Key Stage Detention More serious bullying or intimidating behaviour Serious damage to property First or second incidences of mobile phone misuse/breaches of the Yondr Mobile phone policy (see details in appendix IX) If a pupil is persistent in continuing this behaviour a Level 4: Head of School sanction may be used.
-Level 4: Head of Range of interventions available as appropriate and are outlined in the school behaviour School policy.
-Sanctions include: Internal exclusion; Suspension; Permanent Exclusion Level 4 sanctions are used for a wide range of more serious behavioural issues.
+Level3: Leadership After School Detention (BE2) (one hour) A single instance of this behaviour should result in the pupil being issued a Leadership Detention.
+This list is indicative rather than exhaustive: • Failure to attend a Head of Key Stage Detention • Failure to behave properly in a Head of Key Stage Detention • More serious bullying or intimidating behaviour • Serious damage to property • First or second incidences of mobile phone misuse/breaches of the Yondr Mobile phone policy (see details in appendix IX) If a pupil is persistent in continuing this behaviour a Level 4: Head of School sanction may be used.
+Level 4: Head of School Range of interventions available as appropriate and are outlined in the school behaviour policy.
+Sanctions include: Internal exclusion; Suspension; Permanent Exclusion • Level 4 sanctions are used for a wide range of more serious behavioural issues.
 They are also used for a third incidence of mobile phone misuse/breach of the Yondr Mobile phone policy (see details in appendix IX)